rcd-dpeng/skillBuildingSheet5/WifiConfig.md

 These steps assume that you are running the newest Raspberry Pi firmware.
 This can be updated using `sudo rpi-update`. **NOTE THAT THIS COMMAND HAS BEEN KNOWN TO BRICK THE PI.
 MAKE SURE YOUR CODE IS BACKED UP!!**

 1. Make sure the pi is in range of a wifi network.
+Unplug the ethernet cable if it is plugged in.
 Note that your pi must be a model 3.
 2. Edit the interface configuration file - `sudo vim /etc/network/interfaces`
 3. Under the wlan0 configuration, set the `wpa-ssid` and `wpa-psk` to your network name and password surrounded by quotes.
 4. Save the configuration file and launch `sudo raspi-config`